finom/vovk/README.md

 }
 ```

 To create a decorator you can use `createDecorator`.
+All further examples are going to use Prisma ORM but you can use any ORM you like.

 ##### `authGuard` example